-Peter Parker (Tom Holland) is still struggling after having suffered a loss during a battle with Thanos and his forces.
+Peter Parker (Tom Holland) is still struggling after the death of Tony Stark.
 However, with the snap having been reversed, Peter must try to go back to his normal life.
-That being said, Peter's normal life is far from normal.
-He has to try to go back to balancing his life as a high school student with his life as the friendly neighborhood Spider-Man.
-Unfortunately, with everything that he has been through, he is unsure if he wants to live the life of a full-time superhero.
+That being said, Peter's normal life is far from normal, as he has to balance his life as a high school student with his life as the friendly neighborhood Spider-Man.
+Unfortunately, with everything that happened, he is unsure if he wants to live the life of a superhero anymore.

 The Pros & Cons

 Spider-Man & Peter Parker (+8pts)

 Happy Hogan & The Action (+5pts)

 I really enjoyed what the filmmakers did with this character in this movie.
 Peter Parker went through a lot during the events of Avengers: Infinity War and Avengers: Endgame.
 Understandably, it would be difficult to go back to a normal life after what he experienced.
 However, I enjoyed seeing how the tragedy affected Peter and I enjoyed seeing his struggle with whether or not he wanted to live the life of a superhero with the scale and fame of being an Avenger, especially considering that was all he wanted in the last movie.